 (3) A practitioner is only eligible to be registered under this section if practising in a clinical capacity.

 [Section 145B inserted by No. 48 of 1993 s.
-25.]
+25; amended by No. 31 of 2011 s.
+33.]

 145C.
 Panel, constitution of

-(1) On a question being referred for determination by a medical assessment panel, the Director is to select 3 medical practitioners who are registered under section 145B to be the panel that is to determine the question.
+(1) On a question being referred for determination by a medical assessment panel, the relevant authority is to select 3 medical practitioners who are registered under section 145B to be the panel that is to determine the question.

 (2) Of the members of the panel at least one is to be a specialist in the particular branch of medicine or surgery that is relevant to the question.